• Home

 If you want me to nitpick, Apple Calendar is arguably a little simpler, while Google Calendar is more functional—though unless you're a calendar nerd, you probably won't notice or care.

-For example, the Apple Calendar iPhone app only offers a Today view and a Month view when you're holding it vertically and a Today, Week, and Month view when you're holding it horizontally.
-The Google Calendar iPhone app offers a Today, 3-Day, Week, and Month view at all times.
-The thing is, Google Calendar's 3-Day and Week views are horrendously cramped when your phone is in portrait mode.
+For example, the Apple Calendar iPhone app offers a couple of different day views and month views when you're holding it vertically and a day, week, month, and year view when you're holding it horizontally.
+The Google Calendar iPhone app offers a day, 3-day, week, and month view at all times.
+The thing is, Google Calendar's 3-day and week views are horrendously cramped when your phone is in portrait mode.
 It's usable, but far from ideal.

 Google Calendar and Apple Calendar on mobile